 In most cases, children don’t have to pay taxes on the interest they earn on their savings accounts – that’s because they don’t earn any money.
 However, taxes will apply if:

 - They earn more than £100 a year in interest from money given by their parents or legal guardians.
-The thinking behind this is to stop parents using their kids as a tax-free extra allowance.
+The thinking behind this is to stop parents, guardians or step-parents using their kids as a tax-free extra allowance.
 This rule doesn’t apply if the money is given by another relative or a friend.